-There are economic incentives acting against centralisation, anyone can set up a node as there are low barriers of entry.
-In addition to this there is an incentive to undercut other nodes by charging lower fees.
+Economic incentives act against centralisation; anyone can set up a node as there are low barriers of entry.
+In addition, there is an incentive to undercut other nodes by charging lower fees.

 In reality, the truth may lie somewhere between these two visions, with the network potentially moving to the more ambitious vision over time.
-What this disagreement appears to come down to is that lightning sceptics see it as a complex, incomplete and impractical payment system based on the channel construction system alone.
-Proponents see Lightning more as a scalable building block for a 2nd layer on top of Bitcoin’s blockchain, which will eventually be supplemented by wallets, payment protocol systems and channel servicing companies, resulting in a simple and seamless user experience.
-Ultimately wallets may be able to communicate with each other and then automatically dynamically decide which payment methodology is best, on-chain or the most practical method via Lightning, without the user even knowing or caring.
+What this disagreement appears to come down to is that Lightning sceptics see it as a complex, incomplete, and impractical payment system based on the channel-construction system alone.
+Proponents see Lightning more as a scalable building block for a second layer on top of Bitcoin’s blockchain, which will eventually be supplemented by wallets, payment protocol systems and channel-servicing companies, resulting in a simple and seamless user experience.
+Ultimately, wallets may be able to communicate with each other and then automatically, dynamically decide which payment methodology is best, on-chain or the most practical method via Lightning, without the user even knowing or caring.

 The increased security risks of Lightning